Read summaried version with

 Think of it like this:

-- Operating within a fixed framework
+- It works within a fixed framework or structure.

 What is a Custom Website?